suryapranav/ftl-simulator/readme.md

 **Per-block wear** (`wear_distribution.png`) under a hot/cold workload shows a large spread in program/erase cycles across blocks — the direct motivation for wear leveling, which spreads writes so no single block wears out early.

-## How this maps to the interview

-- *"How would you reduce write amplification?"* → over-provisioning, larger and aligned writes, separating hot and cold data, better GC victim selection, TRIM.
-This project measures the first three.
-- *"What's the capacity vs. endurance tradeoff?"* → the WA-vs-OP curve is the answer, with numbers I generated.
-- *"Why does an SSD need an FTL / why can't NAND be overwritten in place?"* → the write-elsewhere + invalidate mechanism in `ftl.write()`.
-- *"Why does wear leveling matter?"* → the P/E-cycle spread in the wear plot.

-## Possible extensions (good to mention as "what I'd do next")

-- **Static wear leveling:** periodically relocate cold data off low-wear blocks so they get reused, flattening the P/E distribution.
-- **Cost-benefit GC** (age-weighted) instead of pure greedy, and compare WA.
-- **A latency model:** charge page-program / block-erase times and show GC- induced tail-latency spikes under bursty writes.
-- **ECC layer:** inject raw bit errors at a rate that rises with P/E cycles and model correction, tying endurance to reliability.